Our picks of the best turkey calls, how to perform, and when to use each one.

 The Five Types of Turkey Calls

 As mentioned above, there are four basic types of calls to master.
 Once you learn these, you should be able to locate and call in a turkey.
 The types are mouth calls, pot calls, box calls, and locator calls.
 Each of these calls has its place in turkey hunting.
-There are other types of calls, but these are the basics you need to call in a turkey.
-I will touch on these basic calls along with the turkey sounds to have you ready to hit the woods this spring.
+There are other types of calls, but these are the basics to call in a turkey.
+I will touch on these basic calls and the turkey sounds to have you ready to hit the woods this spring.

 Mouth Turkey Calls